 One of the problems car buyers often get caught out by with regard to their car finance is negative equity, and it can get them into financial trouble.
-But what is it and why is it a problem?
+But what is negative equity and why is it a problem?

 What exactly is negative equity?

 Equity is the difference between what you owe to the finance company for your car loan and what the car is actually worth.
-If you car is worth more than you owe the finance company, the difference between the two is your equity.
-It means that if you sell the car, you can pay off your finance and still have something left over.
+If your car is worth more than you owe the finance company, the difference between the two is called positive equity (and usually just referred to as equity).
+It means that if you sell or part-exchange your car, you can pay off your finance and still have something left over.
 Yay!